If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 What coverage does the Fitbit warranty offer?

-Fitbit’s includes a standard one-year limited warranty for the US and two-years for the European Economic Area (EEA) that covers both the device and the wristband(s) that came packaged with the device.
+Regardless if your device is covered under Fitbit or Google, they include a standard one-year limited warranty for the US and two years for the European Economic Area (EEA,) covering both the device and the wristband(s) that came packaged with the device.

-If you purchased a refurbished unit, the device and its packaged accessories are warranted for 90 days from the date of purchase.
+If you purchased or receive a refurbished unit, the device, and its packaged accessories are warranted for 90 days from the date of purchase or the date you receive it.

 Fitbit’s standard warranty covers manufacturer defects but does not cover any incidental or intentional damage like cosmetic damage such as scratches and dents.

-The company also offers an extended warranty for US customers called the Fitbit Protection Plan (FPP) through Square Trader which covers your device for 2 total years.
+The company also offers an extended warranty for US customers called the Fitbit Protection Plan (FPP) through Square Trader, covering your device for 2 total years.

-Warranties start from the date of sale or shipment or if you received it as a gift without proof of purchase, from the date you first connect your gifted Fitbit to the Fitbit app or Fitbit’s website.
+Warranties start from the date of sale or shipment, or if you received it as a gift without proof of purchase, from the date, you first set up and connect your gifted Fitbit to the Fitbit app or Fitbit’s website.

-If your Fitbit is past the warranty period and the warranty expired
+If your Fitbit is past the warranty period and the warranty has expired

-When verifying your warranty information, you may be told that your product doesn’t meet the replacement requirements for Fitbit’s warranty policy.
+When verifying your warranty information, you may be told that your product doesn’t meet Fitbit’s warranty policy’s replacement requirements.

 Review how you purchased your Fitbit